Digitizing Documents and Collections

 • Unlimited by scale, dimension or condition

-• Able to include sprocket holes and full frames
+• Able to include film sprocket holes and full frames

 • Able to digitize uncut rolls of film